 With that last thought, Adrian grabbed her bag and rushed back out into the waiting area.
-Although the attendant had barely called the “Business Premier,” or whatever they liked to term first class these days, people around her began to flock toward the gate entrance.
+Although the attendant had barely called “Business Premier,” or whatever they liked to term first class these days, people around her began to flock toward the gate entrance.
 She noticed a few tickets with a large C in the middle and rolled her eyes.
-She was part of the same group and knew it would take some time before they got a chance to board so she sat down instead.
-She was definitely in no rush to get on that plane.
-If anything, she wished she could somehow develop magic powers or be like the characters in her books who could time travel out of the present and somehow alter the past.
+She was part of the same group and knew it would be a while before boarding so she sat down instead.
+She was in no rush to get on that plane.
+If anything, she wished she could develop magic powers or be like the characters in her books who could time travel out of the present and somehow alter the past.

 Too bad reality always destroys the fantasy, she reflected.

 Right now, Adrian’s reality was in her hand.
 That one-way ticket back to Phoenix.
 Back to hell.
 But what other choice did she have?
-As much as she loved Austin, there was no way she could go about life as if nothing happened.
-Trying not to overthink things again, Adrian put her head back and waited for her group to be called.
-To some impatient flyers, that couldn’t come soon enough, but when that announcement finally came, Adrian thought she would lose the little breakfast she ate.
+As much as she loved Austin, there was no way she could go about life as if nothing had happened.
+Trying not to overthink things as usual, Adrian put her head back and waited.
+When the attendant finally called her group, Adrian gathered her things.

 “I knew you were bad news from the moment we met.
 I didn’t doubt you would hurt him in some way; your kind always does.
 You’re nothing and don’t deserve him.
 He deserves a woman with class.”

 “Adrian, don’t do this!
 Don’t you realize that we belong together?
 You’ll regret this!
 Please, Adrian!”
-It took every ounce of willpower Adrian had at that moment to pull away from the man she had spent the majority of her adult life with.
+It took every ounce of willpower Adrian had to pull away from him, but she did.

 “I’m sorry, Christian.
 I never meant to hurt you.
-I know it’s hard for you to believe, but I do love you and know this is the best thing.
+I know it’s hard to believe, but I do love you.
+This is the best thing.
 Right now you may not think it, but one day you will thank me—“

 “No!
 How can you say that?
 You’re the best thing, Adri!”

-At that point, Christian wrapped his thick, muscular arms around her waist and fell to his knees.
-He held her so tightly, and Adrian had to turn her head away to keep him from seeing the doubt in her eyes.
-They stayed that way for a few moments, both of them crying.
-For a moment, Adrian believed Christian wouldn’t let her go.
-But he pulled himself together and released her.
-He then pushed himself up, wiped his tears, and went back to being the handsome, stoic man he could be when the time called for it.
+At that point, Christian fell to his knees and wrapped his arms around her waist.
+He held her so tightly that Adrian had to turn her head away to keep him from seeing the doubt in her eyes.
+They stayed that way for a few moments, both crying.
+For a moment, Adrian believed Christian wouldn’t let her go, but he pulled himself together and released her.
+He then pushed himself up, wiped his tears, and went back to being the stoic man he could be when the time called for it.

 “Fine.
-I’m no going to beg you, Adrian,” Christian said, his tone flat and guarded.
-“But just so you know as you walk out that door.
-It was me who was there for you when you fought to find yourself.
+I’m not going to beg you, Adrian,” Christian said, his tone flat and guarded.
+“Just so you know as you walk out that door, it was me who was there for you when you fought to find yourself.
 It was me who helped you overcome your insecurities and showed you there was more to life than the piece of shit hovel you grew up in.
 So just remember that as you walk away from me, from us.
 I won’t take you back either.
 I will move on, and while I’m doing so, you won’t because there is no one who will love you as I do.”

-With those words, Christian moved away from her, and Adrian, fresh tears streaming down her face, turned and walked away from the man who had loved her like no other.
-But in this case, love wasn’t enough.
+With those words, Christian moved away from her, and Adrian, fresh tears streaming down her face, turned and walked away.
+Love wasn’t enough in this case.
 Adrian knew first hand where love could take a person; she only had to think of her mother to remind herself.
 Despite that though, Christian’s words plagued her non-stop.
 Maybe he was right.
 In fact, it was those words and his actions that prompted her to do the unthinkable: return to Phoenix.
 There was no way she could be in the same place as him.
 She wasn’t strong enough.
 Sadly, that was the story of her life.

 “He was so different, mija,” her mom said.
 “He’s not that young boy anymore who tormented you.
 I hear he experienced some terrible things, and it’s obvious those things changed him.
 You are too old to hold onto the past.
 People change.
 You’ve changed, too.
 You need to forgive him, baby girl, so you can move on with your life and come home.”